Netflix-Skunkworks/Scumblr/README.md

 **Version 2.0.1** - "O'Reilly Security Edition" - *November 2nd, 2016*

-This is a minor release that addresses a few bugs and adds some new features
+This is a minor release that addresses a few bugs and adds some new features. **Note: if upgrading from 2.0 make sure to run `bundle install` and restart your server.**

 * Releasing curl 2 security task added which includes a number of new features: